The Overlanders (film): Impact

 This acclaim prompted Ealing (and its parent company, Rank, who distributed) to make a series of films in Australia out of Pagewood Film Studios.
 Among the first discussed projects was an adaptation of the James Aldridge novel, Signed with Their Honour.

 By mid-1947, it appeared the company would make a co-production deal with Cinesound Productions, but in August, Sir Norman Rydge withdrew Cinesound.
 Ealing went ahead by themselves to make Eureka Stockade with Chips Rafferty.

 Daphne Campbell received Hollywood enquiries and made a series of screen tests in Sydney, but elected not to pursue a Hollywood career, staying with her husband and children in Alice Springs.
 Peter Pagan moved overseas and worked extensively in the US and London.

 Home media

 The Overlanders was released on DVD by Umbrella Entertainment in November 2012.
 The DVD is compatible with all region codes.

-Ireland's music has been recorded commercially several times; by the London Symphony Orchestra conducted by Muir Mathieson (two sides of a 78rpm Decca LP in 1947), the London Philharmonic Orchestra conducted by Adrian Boult (the suite, for Lyrita in 1971), the London Symphony Orchestra conducted by Richard Hickox (the suite, for Chandos in 1991), The Hallé conducted by John Wilson (the suite in 2007), and the complete score by the Royal Scottish National Orchestra conducted by Martin Yates (Dutton, 2018).
+Ireland's music has been recorded commercially several times; by the London Symphony Orchestra conducted by Muir Mathieson (two sides of a 78 rpm Decca LP in 1947), the London Philharmonic Orchestra conducted by Adrian Boult (the suite, for Lyrita in 1971), the London Symphony Orchestra conducted by Richard Hickox (the suite, for Chandos in 1991), The Hallé conducted by John Wilson (the suite in 2007), and the complete score by the Royal Scottish National Orchestra conducted by Martin Yates (Dutton, 2018).